 Online Reputation Management (ORM)

-Online Reputation Management systems are often not handled directly by the revenue managers, but instead it is tasked to the Guest Experience department of the hotel.
+Online Reputation Management systems are often not handled directly by the revenue managers, but instead, it is tasked by the Guest Experience department of the hotel.
 Nonetheless, it is important for revenue managers to understand how guests are responding to their stay and what their overall experience was like.
 The available ORM systems gather all of the online reviews, comments, and opinions expressed by customers so that managers can identify what aspects of the hotel’s operations should be improved or reinforced.
-Once a hotel has a clear idea of what consumers think if it, they are able to make better strategic decisions.
+Once a hotel has a clear idea of what consumers think of it, they are able to make better strategic decisions.
 For example, if a hotel sees customers value its product(s) much higher than its competitors, it is more likely the hotel will be able to set its rates above the competitors while still achieving a high occupancy rate.